best-practice-and-impact/qa-of-code-guidance/book/intro.md

 This Government Analysis Function (AF) guidance, also known as the Duck Book, is produced by the Analysis Standards and Pipelines hub of the [Office for National Statistics](https://www.ons.gov.uk).

-This guidance is a living document, so is continually updated.
+This guidance is a living document, which is continually updated.
 We are extremely grateful for any feedback that you are able to provide on existing and future content.

 ## How to get the most out of the book